This tropical pina colada green smoothie is not only delicious, but it’s also full of nutrients – an easy way to increase your fruit and veg intake.

 This smoothie is tasty, dairy-free and full of nutrition.
 To increase the protein content add a teaspoon or so of natural peanut butter or other nut butter.
 If you prefer, you can add a seed butter instead so it’s nut-free.

 How much honey you add will depend on your personal tastes and the sweetness of the banana and pineapple.
 Start with none and add it in as you like.

-- Blend all ingredients until smooth.
-Serve immediately or chill for later (it will need a good shake if you drink it later).
+- Serve immediately or chill in a jar for later (it will need a shake if you drink it later).

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.